objectionary/lints/src/main/resources/org/eolang/motives/aliases/broken-alias-first.md

 object used later in the code.
 It will automatically be replaced with `org.eolang.io.stdout`.

-The error may also indicate incorrect usage of the `<meta>` element in XMIR.
-The alias defined preceding must look like this, in XMIR:
+This error may also indicate incorrect usage of the `<meta>` element in XMIR.
+The alias definition should look like this in XMIR:

 ```xml
 <object>